Armed Forces Radio and Television Service Keflavik

-Armed Forces Radio and Television Service Keflavik or AFRTS Keflavik (formerly Radio TFK) or Kanaútvarpið/Kanasjónvarpið or Keflavíkursjónvarpið, as it was commonly called by Icelanders, was the radio station of the Armed Forces at the Naval Air Station Keflavík station in Suðurnes, which operated from 1951 to 2006 when the military base was closed.
+Armed Forces Radio and Television Service Keflavik or AFRTS Keflavik (formerly Radio TFK) or Kanaútvarpið/Kanasjónvarpið or Keflavíkursjónvarpið, as it was commonly called by Icelanders, was the radio station of the US Armed Forces at the Naval Air Station Keflavík station in Suðurnes, which operated from 1951 to 2006 when the military base was closed.

-The station's defined mission was to send out entertainment to uplift soldiers and military personnel at the military bases in Iceland.
+The station's defined mission was to send out entertainment to uplift American soldiers and military personnel at the military bases in Iceland.
 The program of the station was based primarily on popular American radio and television content, but part of the program was special informational programs produced by the Pentagon, which seemed to have some propaganda undertones.
 The station also produced its own content, mainly news and weather reports.
 The station was part of the Armed Forces Network radio network that operates on US military bases around the world.
 The operator of the station was the Navy Media Center (NMC) Broadcasting Detachment in Keflavík, but most of the content was obtained from AFRTS, which was in charge of purchasing and producing content.

 When the station was closed in September 2006, 25 people worked there, including three Icelandic technicians.